Heineken (HEIA) CMD 2025 summary

 CMD 2025 summary

-Growth is driven by a differentiated approach across geographies, segments, and brands, with 17 key markets targeted for about 90% of future growth and tailored strategies by market archetype.
+Growth is driven by a differentiated approach across geographies, segments, and brands, with 17 key markets delivering about 90% of future growth and tailored strategies by market archetype.

-Focus is on fewer, bigger brands, with investment concentrated on 5 global and 25 local power brands, and 80%+ of marketing and selling expenses behind these priorities.
+Investment is concentrated on five global and 25 local power brands, with over 80% of marketing and selling expenses allocated to these priorities.

 Financial guidance and value creation

-Dividend payout ratio maintained at 30–40% of net profit, with share buybacks as capital allows, and FX headwinds of 2–3% expected.
+Dividend payout ratio is maintained at 30–40% of net profit, with additional share buybacks as capital allows, and leverage kept below 2.5x EBITDA.

 Business developments and operational changes

-Portfolio is streamlined through acquisitions in high-growth markets and divestments from low-growth or non-core assets, focusing on scaling proven models globally.
+Portfolio is optimized through acquisitions in high-growth markets and divestments from low-growth or non-core assets, with a streamlined focus on scalable, repeatable models for global and local brands.

-Supply chain is transformed for agility and efficiency, with fewer breweries, optimized production flows, and digital connectivity.
+Supply chain is transformed for agility and efficiency, with brewery closures, network rationalization, and digital connectivity, scaling agile supply chain models globally.

 HEINEKEN Business Services is expanded to centralize and automate support functions, delivering 8–10% productivity per year.